Gen Con: Events

 In 1987 a games library was added from which attendees could borrow games.
 Appearing in 1994 was the first Magic: The Gathering World Championship, won by Zak Dolan, who defeated France's Bertrand Lestrée in the finals.

 Gen Con has featured a number of events that raise money for a variety of charities.
 These include Cardhalla, in which donated cards are used to build a large city.
 Attendees are then invited to throw coins at the city to destroy it.
 The coins are collected for charity.
 Cardhalla was first run in 1999.
 The gaming group NASCRAG has run Dungeons & Dragons events at Gen Con since 1980.
 NASCRAG events sometimes donate their ticket fees to charity.
 The games run tend to be humorous.
-The Gen Con Live Games Auction is another long-running event, though the majority of the Auction (including the Consignment Store) is not run for charity.
+The Gen Con Live Games Auction is another long-running event, though the majority of the Auction, including the Consignment Store, is not run for charity.

-Original editor of Dragon Magazine, Tim Kask, runs a Dungeons & Dragons Game at Gen Con 2009.
+The original editor of Dragon Magazine, Tim Kask, runs a Dungeons & Dragons Game at Gen Con 2009.